Skip to content

 Map numeric ranges to letter grades in Settings > Grades (for example, 90–100 = A, 80–89 = B).
 Once configured, letter grades appear alongside numeric grades in the gradebook.

 You can apply a late penalty per assignment.
 When enabled, submissions after the deadline are automatically docked by the configured percentage.
-The penalty is applied before the grade feeds into module and final grade calculations.
+The penalty is applied before the grade feeds into repository and final grade calculations.

 The Grades page shows a full gradebook: every student as a row, every assignment as a column.
 You can toggle between emoji view and numeric view, search by student name or login, and edit letter grades inline.